-(1) the [attorney general or the district attorney in the county of jurisdiction] public accountability board; or
+(1) the [attorney general or the district attorney in the county of jurisdiction] public accountability .206074.2 board; or -------- ----

-- (2) a person whose written request has been denied. - B. A district court may issue a writ of mandamus or order an injunction or other appropriate remedy to enforce the provisions of the Inspection of Public Records Act. - C. The exhaustion of administrative remedies shall not be required prior to bringing any action to enforce the procedures of the Inspection of Public Records Act. - D. The court shall award damages, costs and reasonable [attorneys'] attorney fees to any person whose written request has been denied and who is successful in a .204365.5 court action to enforce the provisions of the Inspection of Public Records Act."

-SECTION 44.
-Section 34-10-2.1 NMSA 1978 (being Laws 1977, Chapter 289, Section 1) is amended to read:

-"34-10-2.1.
-JUDICIAL STANDARDS COMMISSION--DUTIES--SUBPOENA POWER. --

-Pursuant to the judicial standards commission's authority granted by Article 6, Section 32 of the constitution of New Mexico, any justice, judge or magistrate of any court may be disciplined or removed for willful misconduct in office, persistent failure or inability to perform the judge's duties or habitual intemperance, or may be retired for a disability that seriously interferes with the performance of the justice's, judge's or magistrate's duties and that is, or is likely to become, of a permanent character.
-The judicial standards commission is granted the same authority to regulate the conduct and character of board members of the public accountability board, court-appointed commissioners, judicial hearing officers, administrative law judges or special masters while acting in a judicial capacity.
+- (2) a person whose written request has been denied. - B. A district court may issue a writ of mandamus or order an injunction or other appropriate remedy to enforce the provisions of the Inspection of Public Records Act. - C. The exhaustion of administrative remedies shall not be required prior to bringing any action to enforce the procedures of the Inspection of Public Records Act. - D. The court shall award damages, costs and reasonable [attorneys'] attorney fees to any person whose written request has been denied and who is successful in a court action to enforce the provisions of the Inspection of Public Records Act." - SECTION 46.
+Section 34-10-2.1 NMSA 1978 (being Laws 1977, Chapter 289, Section 1) is amended to read: - "34-10-2.1.
+JUDICIAL STANDARDS COMMISSION--DUTIES-SUBPOENA POWER.-- - A. Pursuant to the judicial standards commission's authority granted by Article 6, Section 32 of the constitution of New Mexico, any justice, judge or magistrate of any court may be disciplined or removed for willful misconduct in office, persistent failure or inability to perform the judge's duties or habitual intemperance, or may be retired for a disability that seriously interferes with the performance of the justice's, judge's or magistrate's duties and that is, or is likely to become, of a permanent character.
+The judicial standards commission is granted the same authority to regulate the conduct and character of court-appointed commissioners and judicial hearing officers while acting in a judicial capacity.